dendelyne/CharRecognition2017/README.md

 # CharRecognition2017

-Project by: Tarek Khellaf

-This "Intelligent Character Recognition" is the final project for the seminar "Artificial Intelligence and Cultural Heritage" (2016/17) at the University of Cologne.

-It is planned to create a program which is capable of recognizing Japanese characters (both Kana and Kanji) in documents.
+This repository is a first draft for a program which is capable of recognizing Japanese characters (both Kana and Kanji) in documents.
 This will be achieved by creating a Convolutional Neural Network (CNN), using training sets of the "ETL Character Database" (http://etlcdb.db.aist.go.jp/), Python and Keras.

 It is required to install Keras + TensorFlow backend to run the training (Theano backend requires a few minor changes) and to download the ETL-dataset (currently ETL8G).